frankandrobot/chen-hopfield-net-text-classifier/README.md

  -  Since we're taking logs, these functions are undefined when the doc frequencies are 0.
 In `#infoLossAnalysis`, we eliminate low scoring terms so this isn't a problem for `#weight(doc, term)`.
 However, it does become a problem for the other weight function.
 See below for details.
  -  `weight(doc, term1, term2) <= weight(doc, term1)`.
     Therefore, `weight(doc, term1, term2) / weight(doc, term1) <= 1`
 6. Define the weights (aka cluster weights):
  - `W(j, k) = sum[weight(doc, term_j, term_k)] / sum[weight(doc, term_j)]` where the sums are over all the docs

  *Notes*:

  Chen's original algorithm doesn't specify what happens when `#weight(doc, term1, term2)` is undefined.
 Since log(x) approaches negative infinity from the right, and points with negative weights are unrelated in a hopfield net, it makes sense to make `W(j, k)` = 0 whenever the numerator returns an undefined value (alternatively, setting it to negative infinity would also work)

-## Summary

-One limitation is the running time to compute the weights---at least O(n^2).
-However, once it calculates the weights, querying similar terms is much quicker.
-The other limitation is that getting results that are reasonable requires fine tuning the parameters---unfortunately, it is not clear how these should be tuned, nor (and more importantly) is it clear that once tuned, the parameters will work for other similar data sets.